 Basic Zoom Usage Suggestions

-- Mute everyone when they come into the room.
-Unmute only if they need to speak.
+- Mute participants on entry.
+This option is available in the settings when you create the Zoom meeting.
+Unmute users as required.
 Students in breakout rooms will be able to unmute.

-- Pre-organizing students into breakout rooms is an option in Zoom.
-However, every student needs to be signed in to Zoom with their University email.
-You can see how to do this in this article: Pre-assigning Participants to Breakout Rooms in Zoom
+- Pre-organize students into breakout rooms as an option.
+For this to work however, all participants need to be signed in to Zoom with their University profile.
+See this article for details: Pre-assigning Participants to Breakout Rooms in Zoom

-- Press “Connect speaker and microphone” and go through the set-up process before pressing “Join with computer audio”.
+- The “Connect speaker and microphone” button will take users through a set-up process before clicking “Join with computer audio”.

-- Turn off students’ ability to share screen (to avoid them hijacking the room).
-Press the arrow beside Share Screen, choose Advanced Sharing Options…” and set Who Can Share to Host Only.
+- Disable screensharing by students to prevent meetings from being hijacked.
+Click Share Screen, choose Advanced Sharing Options…” and then set Who Can Share to Host Only.

-- For security and safety purposes, limit private chats and file-sharing.
-Click the chat button, click ••• and set the option to “Host only”.
+- For security reasons, limit private chats and file-sharing.
+Click the Chat button, click ••• and set the option to “Host only”.
 Co-hosts can still privately message everyone.

-- If recording your Zoom, choose “Record to the Cloud”.
+- If recording, choose “Record to the Cloud”.